Meta Business Manager Setup in 2026

 The Meta Business Manager interface has never been user-friendly.

 Most people want to start running their ads right away—but Meta puts the brakes on and says, “Hold on a minute.
-First, I want to make sure that there's a real person and a real company behind your ad account.”
+First, I want to make sure that there's a real person and a real company and a real payment method behind your ad account.”

 Of course, Meta wants to avoid running ads that no one ends up paying for.

-That's why there are some security measures that need to be taken.
+That's why there are some security requirements that need to be taken.

 Setting up your personal Facebook profile

 Yes, you read that correctly.
-You need your old Facebook profile back.
+The first requirement is your old Facebook profile.

-Many people feel the urge to create a second, business account on Facebook.
+Many people feel the urge to create a second, business related profile on Facebook.
 However, this violates Facebook's Community Guidelines.
 Doing so may result in your profiles being blocked.
 This brings us to point two:

-Don't create a second profile if your first profile has been blocked, because Meta can easily identify you via your devices and IP address, which will quickly lead to your second profile being blocked.
+Don't create a second Facebook-profile if your first profile has been blocked, because Meta can easily identify you via your devices and IP address, which will quickly lead to your second profile being blocked.
 In extreme cases, try to unblock your first account with the help of support.
-Or use a family member's profile.
+Or use a family member's Facebook-profile.
 (I didn't say that out loud.)

-Your profile must be protected by two-factor authentication (2FA).
+Your Facebook-profile must be protected by two-factor authentication (2FA).

 This is the most important security measure for your profile.
 This prevents unauthorized access to your profile and, later on, to your Business Manager, because we will make 2FA mandatory for all members of your Business Manager.
 You can find out how to set up 2FA for your Facebook profile here.

-The rule at Meta is simple: if you want to show personalized ads, you must also be able to receive them.
-You can set this up in your profile under Settings/Account Overview/Ad Preferences.
-You must have agreed to advertising in general and have personalized advertising enabled.
+The rule at Meta is simple: if you want to show personalized ads, you must also allow to receive them.
+You can set this up in your profile under Account/Settings/Settings&Privacy/Account Overview/Ad Preferences.

-Instagram isn't as critical.
 You don't need a personal Instagram profile.
 You can simply create one for your brand.
-Just remember to protect it with 2FA.
+There are two things you need to keep in mind for Instagram:

 Keep your passwords and email adresses ready.